 - If it is only chipped, you can continue with riding but be more cautious

-- If it is cracked, however, you need to take action in order to avoid further injury to the horse
+- If it is cracked, however, you need to take action to avoid further injury to the horse

 - Talk to your veterinarian about what course of treatment is best for the horse

-- They may recommend a special shoe or boot be placed on the hoof in order to protect it while riding
+- They may recommend a special shoe or boot be placed on the hoof to protect it while riding

 - Follow your vet’s recommendations and make sure the hoof is properly protected before riding

 - Be extra careful when riding, avoiding any sudden movements or jarring that could worsen the crack

 A horse’s hoof is a tough, yet flexible structure that protects the horse’s foot from injury.
 However, the hoof can become damaged and cracked, which can lead to pain and lameness.
 If you notice any cracks in your horse’s hooves, it’s important to have them evaluated by a veterinarian or farrier as soon as possible.

 Depending on the severity of the crack, treatment may involve trimming away the damaged hoof tissue, applying medication or wraps, and/or providing special shoes or pads.
 With prompt treatment, most horses make a full recovery and can return to their normal activities.

 There are four main types of hoof cracks: